egraphs-good/egglog/rfc/0001-generics.md

          (pair (tuple-nil [T]) (tuple-nil [V])))
 ```

 In this case, for functions that were defined in the `datatype` constructor, the parameters would be substituted based on that constructor list.
-For functions not defined in the `datatype` constructor, they could be replaced just from first instance to last, or we could allow also allowing for explicit specification of type parameters in functions, like this:
+For functions not defined in the `datatype` constructor, they could be replaced just from first instance to last, or we could allow for explicit specification of type parameters in functions, like this:

 ```lisp
 (function tuple-nil [T] () (Tuple T))
 ```

-Note that the Python bindings require explicit type information to be provided for all variables and so does a bottom up type inference, so has access to all the type information for any way that is needed by `egglog`.
+Note that the Python bindings require explicit type information to be provided for all variables and so does a bottom up type inference, so has access to all the type information that is needed by `egglog`.

-## Syntax
+### Syntax

 This proposal currently uses the square brackets `[]` to specify the generic arguments for types and functions.
-This was to reduce ambiguity when parsing, compared to `()` and also corresponds closely to Python’s generic typing.
+This was to reduce ambiguity when parsing, compared to `()`, and also corresponds closely to Python’s generic typing.

 Any alternate syntax suggestions are welcome.

 ## Deferred

-### Higher order functions
+### Higher-order functions

 User defined types would also benefit greatly from the ability to define higher order functions, i.e. a `tuple-map` or `tuple-reduce` function which in turn take generic functions.
 This proposal leaves that for future work, since there are different possibly ways of implementing higher order functions, and even without them, user defined generic would add a lot of value.